MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-write_register_ulong.md

 ## -remarks

-**WRITE_REGISTER_ULONG** inserts a memory barrier into your code.
+This routine inserts a memory barrier into your code.
 This barrier guarantees that every operation that appears in the source code before the call to **WRITE_REGISTER_ULONG** will complete before any operation that appears after the call.

 For more info about memory barriers, see [**KeMemoryBarrier**](/windows-hardware/drivers/ddi/wdm/nf-wdm-kememorybarrier).